heavy-duty/platform/apps/DRILL.INSTALLATION.md

 Now with this new Web Client URL, you have to update the _WEB_CLIENT_URL_ environment variable of the Gateway vercel app.

-The same way you have to go to your Github settings and update the Github app to have the Callback URL point to _< Web CLient URL >/login_.
-After this you need to redeploy your vercel Gateway app.
+Bear with me, we're almost finished.
+Go to your Github Settings and update the GithubApp to have the Callback URL point to _< Web CLient URL >/login_.
+After this, you need to redeploy your Vercel Gateway app.

-In the web client, look for the _environment.production.ts_ file and update the redirectURL value with _< Web CLient URL >/login_ and redeploy it.
+In the web client, look for the environment.production.ts file and update the redirectURL value with _< Web CLient URL >/login_ and, again, you know it, redeploy it.

-Finally, as the last step you have to install the Github actions to keep the tool synchronized with your repo.
+For your final step, install Github actions to keep the tool synchronized with your repo (or repos).

-**NOTE**: please verify that none of the URLs used in vercel, the Github app configuration or the web client environments haven`t any "/" at the end.
+**NOTE**: please verify that none of the URLs used in Vercel, neither the GithubApp configuration nor the web client environments, have any "/" at the end.

 ## Github actions

-For this, you just have to add this github actions on a _main.yaml_ file under _.github/workflows/_ directory of your Github repository.
+Don’t worry, we got you.
+For this, you just have to add Github actions on a _main.yaml_ file under _.github/workflows/_ directory of your Github repository.

-**NOTE**: you have to create this file and directory if not exists.
+**NOTE**: You might have to create this file and directory in case it doesn’t exist yet.

 ```yaml
 on: